 After decades of uncertainty compounded by an economic crisis, businesses are gradually repopulating the units and the market is regaining some of its former bustle.
-But, while Cebada will always have its traditional carnicerías, pescaderías and fruterías, it would struggle to survive without its new, innovative additions: funky wine bars, organic veg shops, international eateries, craft beer shops and more.
+But, while Cebada will always have its traditional carnicerías, pescaderías and fruterías, it would struggle to survive without its new, innovative additions: wine bars, organic veg shops, international eateries and more.

 You can find a butcher’s juxtaposed with a minimalist juice bar, and a neon-clad taco joint hiding behind a frutería.
 Upstairs, there’s an elegant Sicilian lunch spot opposite a pescadería – you can sit at the bar with an aperitif of limoncello whilst watching aproned fishmongers hose out gallons of fishy ice after a successful morning’s trading.

 At 2 pm on Saturdays, traders end their day with a well-deserved caña at one of the rustic market bars while cheerful millennials take the edge off with a local Rioja in one of the new wine bars.
 Another new trend stands on the shoulders of Cebada’s traditional pescaderías – every Saturday, seafood stalls on the ground floor group together to transform the market’s central aisles into electric avenues of seafood bars, like Mercado San Miguel but without the tourists.